 Jen received her Bachelor of Music Degree with honors at the Mannes College of Music as a student of Daniel Panner, where she won the Low String Division Concerto Competition playing the Walton Viola Concerto as a sophomore.
 She continued her education at The Juilliard School studying with Hsin-Yun Huang, completing a Master of Music Degree at The University of Michigan with Yizhak Schotten where she won the String Division Concerto Competition performing the Bartok Viola Concerto in Hill Auditorium.

-A dedicated teacher, Jen co-founded the Clinton Hill Music School in 2012.
-She is also a teaching artist who taught violin to sixth-grade classes in East New York with funding from a grant from Community Works and has worked with nursery school children at Mango’s Place in Clinton Hill for the past six years.
+A dedicated teacher, Jen co-founded the Clinton Hill Music School in 2012 and initiated a scholarship program to provide free music lessons to students in need.
+She is also a teaching artist who taught violin to sixth-grade classes in East New York with funding from a grant from Community Works and worked with nursery school children at Mango’s Place in Clinton Hill for six years.
 Jen has been on the faculty of the Harmony Program, an El Sistema-based program, teaching group violin classes to elementary-school students and has been a teaching artist for the Brooklyn Philharmonic’s SmartARTS program.